sec-lm/seclm/README.md

 sudo ./snpguest verify attestation ./ report.bin
 ```

 6. Next, read the measurement result from the attestation report.
+The report data field which may contain the pubkey hash in use case 2 is also revealed here.
 ```
 ./snpguest display report report.bin
 ```

-7. Calculate the shasum for the user data iso.
+7. Calculate the shasum for the user-data.iso.
 ```
 sha512sum user-data.iso
 ```